tandemdude/hikari-lightbulb/docs/source/v1-changelog.rst

 Version 1.2.6
 =============

-- Added ability to define choices for slash command options.
+- Add ability to define choices for slash command options.

+- Fix permission checks not working as expected (again).

 Version 1.2.5
 =============